OnCore® Clinical Research Management System

 Affiliate organizations may also use our OnCore system for accrual tracking with the appropriate set-up.
 Contact your OnCore Support team for assistance.

-What is an OnCore Point Person (OPP) and how is this role different from a Primary Clinical Research Coordinator’s (CRC) role on a protocol?
+What is the role of a Primary Clinical Research Coordinator’s (CRC) on a protocol?

 The Primary Research Coordinator (CRC) for a protocol is generally the study team member who submits a study registration request, completes the protocol setup, requests that a protocol be opened to accrual, is responsible for adding and managing subjects, and reports study changes.
 There may also be additional backup coordinators who assist with these responsibilities.
 Completion of the OnCore Basics Training for non-cancer studies grants a user access to the Clinical Research Coordinator role in OnCore.